MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/keyboard.md

 After defining a tab order, pressing the Tab key will cycle the focus through controls in ascending `TabIndex` order, wrapping around to the beginning once the final control is reached.

+> [!WARNING]
+> On the Universal Windows Platform, the `TabIndex` property of each control must be set to `int.MaxValue` for the tab order to be identical to the control declaration order.

 The following XAML example shows the `TabIndex` property set on input controls to enable column-first tab navigation:

 ```xaml